FakeNews-Detector/FakeNews-Classification/README.md

 # FakeNews Classification
 This is ML students repository from C22-PS051 Team doing capstone Bangkit 2022.
 For MD repository [click here](https://github.com/FakeNews-Detector/FakeNews-App).

+# Disclaimer

+In this FakeNews Classification, we trained the model for Classification with outdated news for valid news so we could find some error for detect the news.
+And then we don't guarantee for this model can detect clickbait news.
+So if the news title is clickbait, the model just turns out the output hoax/valid.

 # Prerequisite

 In this project we are going to creat a model for Fake news Classification.
 So we need to install some libraries as follows: